Hampton & King

 Cerebral Palsy and Negligence

 At the moment, there’s no cure for cerebral palsy.
-Also, it usually can’t be detected before birth.
-There are few cases where it can be prevented.
+Additionally, it is usually undetectable before birth.
+There are very few cases where it can be prevented.

 However, doctors do have the obligation to detect risk factors related to CP in pregnancy.
 For example, they can spot and treat infections.